Part 7·7.3·14 min read

 Dendritic spine dynamics: spines appear, enlarge, shrink, and disappear in response to activity.
 LTP is associated with spine enlargement; LTD with spine shrinkage.
 New spines form during learning.
 Two-photon in vivo imaging has revealed that ~5–10% of dendritic spines are replaced per month in the adult cortex.

-Adult neurogenesis: in the hippocampus (dentate gyrus) and olfactory bulb, new neurons are born in adulthood in rodents and other mammals.
-These newborn neurons initially have high excitability and may be particularly important for encoding new memories.
+Adult neurogenesis: in the hippocampus (dentate gyrus) and olfactory bulb, new are born in adulthood in rodents and other mammals.
+These newborn initially have high excitability and may be particularly important for encoding new memories.
 Evidence for meaningful adult neurogenesis in the human hippocampus is debated.

 Relevance for AI